Self publishing children’s books has never been easier.

-The type of book you write will require a specific approach to illustration.
+The children’s picture book you write will require a specific approach to illustration.

 Books for older children should still involve some illustration, but pictures will be less prominent if the target reading age is between 6 and 10.

 Format your book.
-Make sure it’s well formatted with Word, Scrivener, or any formatting platform.
+Make sure it’s well formatted with Microsoft Word, Scrivener, or any formatting platform.

 You can start formatting before signing up to Amazon Kindle Direct Publishing, but Amazon also offers the kindle kids book creator program.